 Sabi Sand Game Reserve

 The private reserve that started he typical "low volume high quality" safari tourism.
-By now it's almost fully commercialised.
-We know of only two farms that don't have a lodge, but one of those does allow vehicles from a safari lodge.
+By now it's almost fully commercialised; most farms have a safari lodge.

 The reserve has made quite a name for itself, and so have a lot of the lodges.
 As such it's on average more expensive than any other reserve, but if leopards are your thing then it is certainly worth the extra money; the leopards in Sabi Sand are very relaxed around vehicles, as they are used to seeing lots of game drive vehicles.